siddarthkaruka/Big-Data-Analytics-Using-Spark/README.md

 *Prerequisites:*

 The most important prerequisites for this course are:

--The ability to program in Python and to use Jupyter notebooks.
+- The ability to program in Python and to use Jupyter notebooks.
 This can be obtained by taking the course DSE 200x, Python for Data Science.
--Probability and statistics.
+- Probability and statistics.
 This can be obtained by taking the course DSE 210x, Probability and Statistics using Python.
--Machine Learning: This can be obtained by taking the course DSE 220x, Machine learning Fundamentals.
+- Machine Learning: This can be obtained by taking the course DSE 220x, Machine learning Fundamentals.